eidheim/Simple-Web-Server/README.md

 Simple-Web-Server
 =================

-A very simple, fast, multithreaded and platform independent HTTP server implemented using C++11 and Boost.Asio.
+A very simple, fast, multithreaded and platform independent HTTP and HTTPS server implemented using C++11 and Boost.Asio.
 Created to be an easy way to make REST resources available from C++ applications.

 ### Features

 * Thread pool
 * Platform independent
+* HTTPS support
 * HTTP persistent connection (for HTTP/1.1)
 * Simple way to add REST resources using regex for path, and anonymous functions

-HTTPS is not yet supported, but take a look at http://www.boost.org/doc/libs/1_55_0/doc/html/boost_asio/example/cpp03/ssl/server.cpp.
-It does not seem that server.hpp require significant modifications to support HTTPS.

 ###Usage

-See main.cpp for example usage.
+See main_http.cpp or main_https.cpp for example usage.

 See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.